cilium/cilium/Documentation/contributing/development/dev_setup.rst

 #.
 Run ``git diff --check`` to catch obvious white space violations
 #.
 Run ``make`` to build your changes.
 This will also run ``make lint`` and error out
    on any golang linting errors.
 The rules are configured in ``.golangci.yaml``
 #.
+Run ``make -C bpf checkpatch`` to validate against your changes
+   coding style and commit messages.
+#.
 See :ref:`integration_testing` on how to run integration tests.
 #.
 See :ref:`testsuite` for information how to run the end to end integration
    tests